52 Different Types of Beetles in Arizona

 16. Beetle Grub

-Were Beetle Grubs to be on our roll of the different types of beetles in Arizona?
+Were Beetle Grubs on our roll of the different types of beetles in Arizona?
 Well, they are!
 Additionally, they are found under the bark and roots of trees or in the soil.

-Moreover, they have a worm-like appearance and are usually a creamy white color with brown heads.
+Moreover, they are worm-like and are usually creamy white with brown heads.
 They can be found year-round but are most active during the summer months.

 17. Bee-like Flower Scarab Beetle